 ABOUT

-My research focuses on gender, politics, and policies with a particular focus on conservative women in politics in the United States and Germany.
-I am the co-editor of The Right Women: Republican Activists, Candidates, and lawmakers (Praeger Press 2018) and of “Sell-Outs or Warriors for Change?
-A Comparative Look at Rightist, Political Women in Democracies” (Special Issue with the Journal of Women, Politics, and Policy 2020).
-My work has been published in Parliamentary Affairs, Politics and Gender, Politics, Groups, and Identity, Representation, the International Feminist Journal of Politics, among others.
-In addition, my research has been featured in The Huffington Post, The Conversation, and the Duck of Minerva Blog and I have been quoted as an expert in news outlets such as USA Today, the Salt Lake Tribune, or the Philadelphia Inquirer.
+I am an expert on gender and politics with a particular focus on conservative parties in the OECD region.
+I am the co-editor of The Right Women: Republican Activists, Candidates, and lawmakers (Praeger Press 2018) and Women and Politics: Global Lives in Focus (ABC-CLIO, 2023).
+I have also co-edited two special issues on conservative women: “Sell-Outs or Warriors for Change?
+A Comparative Look at Rightist, Political Women in Democracies” (Journal of Women, Politics, and Policy 2020), and a dialogue section “Feminism, Identities, and the Substantive Representation of Women on the Right – Crafting a Global Dialogue” (Politics, Groups, Identities 2021).
+I have authored 18 journal articles and book chapters.
+In addition, my research has been featured in 20 popular outlets including Ms Magazine, Gender & Development, The Conversation, Akzente, and Australian Outlook, and I have been quoted as an expert in USA Today, the Salt Lake Tribune, the Philadelphia Inquirer, among others.

-Malliga received her Ph.D. in International Studies from the University of Denver in 2016.
-She also holds an M.A. in Political Science from the University of Colorado in Denver and a Magister Artium in Political Science, Communications, and Law from the Ludwig-Maximilians University in Munich, Germany.
+I hold a PhD in International Studies from the University of Denver, a MA in Political Science from the University of Colorado in Denver, and a Magister Artium in Political Science, Communications, and Law from Ludwig-Maximilians University in Munich, Germany.

 GET IN TOUCH